Terms of Service

-(b) Subject to Client’s payments of such Compensation and Accelerated Fee, as applicable, each Party shall immediately cease all use of and shall return to the other Party within five (5) business days all Confidential Information (as defined below) and materials of such other Party and all copies, portions, and abstracts thereof, that are in its possession or under its control, other than any materials for which Client has paid.
+(c) Subject to Client’s payments of such Compensation and Accelerated Fee, as applicable, each Party shall immediately cease all use of and shall return to the other Party within five (5) business days all Confidential Information (as defined below) and materials of such other Party and all copies, portions, and abstracts thereof, that are in its possession or under its control, other than Client’s return of any materials for which Client has paid.
 Upon Company’s receipt of full payment for the same in accordance with all the terms and conditions of this Agreement, including Compensation and Accelerated Fees, if applicable, Company shall deliver to Client such portion of the Services that are complete as of the termination date.

 9.1.
 Notice.
-Any notice or other communication given hereunder shall be deemed sufficient if in writing and sent by registered or certified mail, return receipt requested, overnight mail, or courier addressed to Company at the address indicated on the signature page attached to the Summary of Work.
-Notices hereunder shall be deemed to have been given on the date of mailing, except notices of change of address, which shall be deemed to have been given when received, or (b) sent via email by Company to the email address of Client on file with Company, or by Client to Company at email@example.com, which email notice will be deemed effective only if and at such time as recipient provides email confirmation to sender that it has received such email notice.
+Any notice or other communication given hereunder shall be deemed sufficient if in writing and (a) sent by registered or certified mail, return receipt requested, overnight mail, or courier addressed to Company or Client at the address indicated on the signature page attached to the Digital Marketing Agreement, which notice will be deemed to have been given on the date of mailing, except notices of change of address, which will be deemed to have been given when received, or (b) sent via email by Company to the email address of Client on file with Company, or by Client to Company at email@example.com, which email notice will be deemed effective only if and at such time as recipient provides email confirmation to sender that it has received such email notice.

 9.3.
 Binding; Entire Agreement.
 This Agreement shall be binding upon and inure to the benefit of the Parties hereto and to their respective heirs, legal representatives, successors, and assigns.
 This Agreement and its exhibits and incorporated references stated herein sets forth the entire agreement and understanding between the Parties as to the subject matter hereof and merges and supersedes all prior discussions, agreements, and understandings of any and every nature between them.